sibe-finance/sibe-docs/docs/6_Developers/1_Tokenomics.md

 :::info

-SIBERIAN protocol has an ongoing management fee of (~0.14% p.a.) to support further product development.
+Sibe protocol has an ongoing management fee of (~0.14% p.a.) to support further product development.
 It is automatically taken from your staking rewards and equal to 2% of your rewards.

 :::

 #### Step by step

 1. Stake your SOl and receive Sibe
-2. Create your stake account an add liquidity equal to SOL
+2. Create your stake account and add liquidity equal to SOL
 3. You can create 2 orders:

-    **market order** — unstake your liquidity straightaway and pay fee(0,3-3%)
+    **market order** — unstake your liquidity straightaway and pay the fee(0,3-3%)

     >market fee = max fee - (max fee - min fee) * amount after / target